-Radio School, first — The Department of Speech began a radio school in conjunction with the Columbia Broadcasting System during the 1937-1938 academic year, the first of its kind in the United States.
+Radio School, First — The Department of Speech began a radio school in conjunction with the Columbia Broadcasting System during the 1937-1938 academic year, the first of its kind in the United States.

 Reckord Armory — Constructed in 1944; designed by Hopkins and Fletcher.
 Named for Major General Milton A. Reckord, Adjutant General of Maryland.
 The building served as a dormitory for GIs returning from World War II.
-The two mortars at the fron of the building are believed to have been used by the Maryland Militia during the Civil War.
-The world famous rock band Hootie and the Blowfish filmed a portion of their music video for the song "Only Wanna Be With You" on the floor of Reckord Armory.
+The two mortars at the front of the building are believed to have been used by the Maryland Militia during the Civil War.
+The world-famous rock band Hootie and the Blowfish filmed a portion of their music video for the song "Only Wanna Be With You" on the floor of Reckord Armory.

 Red and White Game — Annual intra-squad scrimmage at the end of spring football practice.
 These spring football games date to at least 1948, when then-coach Jim Tatum actually held four of them.
 In 1951, the scrimmage became a contest between current Terps and recent alumni, and this lasted until 1962.
 In 1963, the contest once again became an intra-squad scrimmage, with the first usage of "red" and "white" to describe the teams appearing in 1964.
 Prior contests called the divided squads "Terps," "Old Liners," or "Free Staters."
 Since 2001, the Red-White Game has been a featured event on Maryland Day, the campus-wide open house conducted each year on the last Saturday in April.

 Regents, Board of — The University System of Maryland, comprised of thirteen individual institutions, is overseen by a Board of Regents who are appointed by the governor of Maryland.

 Registration — The automation of the registration process began in 1972.
 Prior to that year, students waited in endless lines to register, only to see classes close before their eyes.